jstetich/Lake_Water_Quality/Derived_Data/Assemble_CB_Lakes_Data_3.md

 We note that the N (&gt;150) appears to be a left censored observation, and probably should not be coded in this way.

-We reclassify, but given uncertainties here, thse data are not likely to be analyzable.
+We reclassify, but given uncertainties here, these data are not likely to be analyzable.

 ``` r